wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     } from '@bodiless/components';
     import { withNode } from '@bodiless/core';
     ```
-1. The first step is to setup that every individual component is stylable and then define what that component is.
+1. The first step is to define all the  individual sub-components of our HeaderImage and ensure that they are stylable.
 This will allow us to replace or modify the individual components within this component.

    * The HeaderImageComponents define each individual component as Styleable Props.
    * The headerImageStart:HeaderImageComponents defines what each component is.
     ```